Chacky1/Chacky1/README.md

 # Alban Thaumur
-I'm Alban from France, living in Strasbourg, FullStack developper and Freelance, I create videos and online courses to help people in getting better with web development..
+I'm Alban from France, living in Strasbourg, FullStack developper and Freelance, I create videos and online courses to help people in getting better with web development.
 <br>
 <!--
 **Chacky1/Chacky1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.